 In a summary statement of deficiencies dated March 7, 2018, a state survey team noted the nursing home's failure to “prevent the spread of infection when tube feeding syringe is were not change within 24 hours on two of two residents reviewed with a Percutaneous Endoscopic Gastronomy (PEG) tube.”
 The survey team reviewed the facility’s policy titled: Tube Feeding Syringe that reads in part: “The syringe shall be replaced every 24 hours with the new syringe.”

 The survey team reviewed the resident’s Ordered Summary Report dated March 7, 2018, and the resident’s medical records and made observations of the resident’s room on March 5, 2018.
 These observations “revealed a tube feeding syringe hanging above the feeding pump but the date of March 2, 2018.”
 The investigators interviewed the Director of Nursing later that morning and asked, “how often should a PEG tube syringe be replaced?”
 The Director responded, “They should change them out every night on the 11 to 7 [shift].”

-If your loved one has been injured or harmed while a resident at Lauderdale Community Living Center (SFF), call the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Lauderdale County victims of mistreatment living in long-term facilities including nursing homes in Ripley.
+If your loved one has been injured or harmed while a resident at Lauderdale Community Living Center (SFF), call the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
+Our network of attorneys fights aggressively on behalf of Lauderdale County victims of mistreatment living in long-term facilities including nursing homes in Ripley.
 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.